mariabelengo/mariabelengo/README.md

 - 💞️ I’m looking to collaborate on ...whatever will help others and will make me try hard and learn
 - 📫 How to reach me ...mbredaccionycontenidos@gmail.com
 - 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ...I´m an english teacher, I like coding better.
+- ⚡ Fun fact: ...I´m an english teacher but I like coding better.

 <!---
 mariabelengo/mariabelengo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.